MartingaleKofu/tweetsandprices/README.md

 the next day.

-To scrape twitter data I used twitterscraper (https://github.com/taspinar/twitterscraper) and to scrape Yahoo Articles I used BeautifulSoup4 and then parsed the data into
+To scrape twitter data I used twitterscraper (https://github.com/taspinar/twitterscraper) and to scrape Bitcoin News I used BeautifulSoup4 and then parsed the data with Natural Language Toolkit (NLTK)

+After installing twitterscraper, I use this command to scrape roughly 50,000 tweets between December 8th, 2017 and February 6th, 2018: twitterscraper -bd 2017-12-08 -ed 2018-02-06 "Bitcoin OR BTC" -o bitcoin_tweets.json -l 50000